squella/amazon-test/README.md

 ---
 ## Description

-Acceptance testing with Cucumber and Playwright.
+Acceptance testing following the screenplay pattern with Cucumber and Playwright.
 The base of framework is built with Typscript programming language and Gherkin.

 ### Organization